 We sip on wattle-infused hot chocolate and cognac, while an First Nations member of staff tells us stories about the night sky.

-The night ends with a round of “Happy Birthday” for Mum, before we are led to the monster truck/coach and taken back to our respective hotels.
+The night ends with a round of “Happy Birthday” for Mum, before we’re bundled back into the monster truck/coach and are taken back to our very comfortable room at the Desert Gardens Hotel.

-Have you dined at Tali Wiru?
-What did you think of the experience?
+Have you experienced Tali Wiru?
+What did you think of it?